ml4ai/skema/skema/skema-rs/skema/src/bin/Readme.md

 ## Troubleshooting
 All this information for Memgraph and more can be found here: https://memgraph.com/docs/memgraph/tutorials/first-steps-with-memgraph
 # Using the parser
 The parser can be run using the standard rust lingo.
-Namely, `cargo run rust_memgraph ./gromet.json` where you have to specify the directory to the GroMEt json you want to parse into the database.
+Namely, `cargo run --bin rust_memgraph ../../../data/gromet/examples/exp2/FN_0.1.4/exp2--Gromet-FN-auto.json` where you have to specify the directory to the GroMEt json you want to parse into the database.